livegnik/2way-poc-design/01-protocol/07-sync-and-consistency.md

 - No state changes occur.
 - Sync state is not advanced.

-Rejection reasons may be logged for audit purposes.
+Rejection reasons may be logged for audit purposes (see [02-architecture/managers/12-log-manager.md](../02-architecture/managers/12-log-manager.md)).

 ### 10.2 Peer-level handling